-Borrowings under the Term Loan B facility bear interest at a rate per annum of 250 basis points over the Eurodollar Rate (as defined in the Credit Agreement), and have no leverage or interest coverage maintenance covenants.
-Borrowings under the revolving credit facility bear interest at a rate per annum ranging from 150 to 200 basis points over the Eurodollar Rate, depending on the Consolidated Secured Debt to Consolidated EBITDA Ratio (as defined in the Credit Agreement).
+Borrowings under the Term Loan B facility bear interest at a rate per annum of 250 basis points over the Eurodollar Rate or 150 basis points over the base rate (as defined in the Credit Agreement), and have no leverage or interest coverage maintenance covenants.
+Borrowings under the revolving credit facility bear interest at a rate per annum ranging from 150 to 200 basis points over the Eurodollar Rate or 50 to 100 basis points over the base rate, depending on the Consolidated Secured Debt to Consolidated EBITDA Ratio (as defined in the Credit Agreement).
 The Eurodollar Rate option is the one-, two-, three-, or six-month LIBOR rate, as selected by LPLH, or, with the approval of the applicable lenders, twelve month LIBOR rate or the LIBOR rate for another period acceptable to the Administrative Agent (including a shorter period).
 The Eurodollar Rate is not subject to an interest rate floor.

-The Company's outstanding borrowings as of March 31, 2017 were as follows (dollars in thousands):
+The Company's outstanding borrowings as of June 30, 2017 were as follows (dollars in thousands):

-Total Debt Balance Applicable Margin Interest Rate Maturity Revolving Credit Facility \$ LIBOR+200bps(1) -% 3/10/2022 Senior Secured Term Loan B 1,700,000 LIBOR+250 bps(1) 3.77% 3/10/2024 Senior Unsecured Notes 500,000 Fixed Rate 5.75% 9/15/2025 Total borrowings/ weighted-average interest rate 2,200,000 4.22% Less Unamortized Debt Issuance Cost 17,493 Long-term borrowings - net of unamortized debt issuance cost \$ 2,182,507
+June 30, 2017 Total Debt Balance Applicable Margin Interest Rate Maturity Revolving Credit Facility \$ LIBOR+200bps(1) - % 3/10/2022 Senior Secured Term Loan B 1,695,750 LIBOR+250 bps(1) 3.82% 3/10/2024 Senior Unsecured Notes 500,000 Fixed Rate 5.75% 9/15/2025 Total borrowings/ weighted-average interest rate 2,195,750 4.26% Less Unamortized Debt Issuance Cost 16,884 Long-term borrowings - net of unamortized debt issuance cost \$ 2,178,866